 The platform has the flexibility to produce biopharmaceutical products of interest within weeks rather than months or years, resulting in a faster process and lower cost of research and development for products, such as cosmetic raw materials, diagnostic test kit materials, and therapeutics for cancer and infectious diseases.
-We have been scaling up our platform from scratch to hatch within our tiny laboratory since founding in 2018.
+We have been scaling up our platform from scratch to hatch within our tiny laboratory since its founding in 2018.
 Currently, we have a cGMP facility in Bangkok, Thailand to produce clinical materials of plant-produced protein and can produce up to 5 million doses of COVID-19 vaccine per month.

 Our flagship product is a COVID-19 vaccine, which is the first to be locally developed and manufactured in Thailand.

-Our team combines deep technological expertise in plant biotech, pharmaceutical production, and clinical development to create pharmaceutical candidates for highly unmet medical needs of the Asia-Pacific region.
+Our team combines deep technological expertise in plant biotech, pharmaceutical production, and clinical development to create pharmaceutical candidates for the highly unmet medical needs of the Asia-Pacific region.
 We have generated a broad proprietary portfolio of candidates, including monoclonal antibodies for cancer and infectious diseases and new vaccines for neglected tropical diseases.